Best Practices for Mowing in Minnesota

 - Do not mow when the grass is wet

-- Protect your eyes and feet; be sure kids and pets are indoors
+- Be sure kids and pets are indoors

 How short should I cut my grass?